AjdiNNN/auctions-ba/README.md

 11. Builder Pattern: The Flight::json() method used in various routes, such as POST /register, POST /login, POST /item, DELETE /item/{id}, etc., can be considered as an implementation of the Builder pattern.
 It constructs and returns JSON responses using a fluent interface, allowing flexibility in building the response object.

 13. Front Controller Pattern: The index.php file serves as the entry point and acts as a Front Controller for the application.
 It receives all requests, initializes the necessary components, handles routing, and dispatches requests to appropriate routes.
+### Architectural patterns used
+Model-View-Controller (MVC): The project follows the MVC pattern, where the routes defined in index.php act as the controllers, handling the requests and invoking appropriate services and DAOs.
+The services and DAOs represent the model layer, responsible for business logic and data access, respectively.
+The responses from the controllers are sent to the client as views.

+Dependency Injection (DI): The project utilizes DI to inject dependencies into various components.
+For example, the Flight framework is used for routing, and dependencies like the user DAO and JWT configuration are injected into the controllers and services.
+This promotes loose coupling and improves testability and maintainability.

+Data Access Object (DAO): The DAO pattern is employed to separate the data access logic from the rest of the application.
+The UserDao class provides methods to interact with the underlying database for user-related operations.

+Repository: Although not explicitly defined in the provided code, the DAO classes can be considered as a form of repository pattern.
+They encapsulate the data access logic, providing a clean interface to interact with the data source.

+RESTful API: The project follows the principles of REST (Representational State Transfer) to design the API endpoints.
+It uses HTTP methods (POST, GET) to perform CRUD (Create, Read, Update, Delete) operations on user data.
+The endpoints are structured in a resource-oriented manner, providing a stateless interface to access and manipulate user-related information.
 ---
 > Ajdin Hukić, Amina Kodžaga
 >